ionescuig/taxi-fares/README.md

 # Taxi Fare Calculator

-Calculates the fare for a Hackney Carriage jurney in Plymouth, UK
+Calculates the fare for a Hackney Carriage journey in Plymouth, UK